cjdevault/Data-Warehouse-Relational-Database-Engineering-Project/README.md

-# CSC460Prog4
+# Data Warehouse & Relational Database Engineering Project

-In this assignment there is a two–tier client–server architecture:
+In this project there is a two–tier client–server architecture:

 1. Database Back-End, which runs the Oracle DBMS on aloe.cs.arizona.edu.
 This includes the creation of a database relational schema, and tables populated with some initial data.
 This design will be